 MONTREAL, Nov.
-13, 2018 /CNW/ - It's official: the tour of the exhibition Leonard Cohen: A Crack in Everything, organized by the Musée d'art contemporain de Montréal (MAC), will begin in the United States, at the Jewish Museum in New York City, starting April 12 and running through September 8, 2019.
+13, 2018 /CNW Telbec/ - It's official: the tour of the exhibition Leonard Cohen: A Crack in Everything, organized by the Musée d'art contemporain de Montréal (MAC), will begin in the United States, at the Jewish Museum in New York City, starting April 12 and running through September 8, 2019.
 The tour will then continue on to Copenhagen, at the Kunstforeningen GL STRAND and Nikolaj Kunsthal in October 2019; followed by San Francisco in September 2020, at the Contemporary Jewish Museum.
 Plans are underway to extend this first phase of the tour and add other destinations.
-With this tour, the MAC joins forces with renowned museums in cultural capitals around the world, and strengthens its presence on the international art scene as many of its exhibitions are currently touring.
+With this tour, the MAC joins forces with renowned museums in cultural capitals around the world, continuing its work on the international art scene.
 The Museum also achieves its objectives of presenting and promoting Québec, Canadian and international artists, as well as promoting Montréal, Leonard Cohen's hometown.

 Developed as part of Montréal's 375th Anniversary, Leonard Cohen: A Crack in Everything was inaugurated on November, 9, 2017, at the MAC, one year after the death of Leonard Cohen.
 A record number of 315,000 visitors attended the exhibit, making it one of the most viewed in the Museum's history.

 "I find it extremely moving to tour this exhibition, which was one of MAC's greatest successes and also one of the most beautiful exhibitions I had the pleasure to organize in my life," said John Zeppetelli, Director and Chief Curator at the MAC.
 "The great interest it piques on the international scene confirms the colossal impact of the work of Leonard Cohen, whose legacy remains alive and current despite his passing.
-I am extremely pleased that Cohen fans around the world will have the opportunity to discover this exhibition that has reached such a wide audience in Montreal, from all backgrounds and ages.
-It's also exciting to know that the exhibition will travel around the world at a time when the MAC's local offerings will be reduced due to the Museum's renovations," he added.
+I am extremely pleased that Cohen fans around the world will have the opportunity to discover this exhibition that has reached such a wide audience in Montreal, from all backgrounds and ages," he added.

 The MAC was honoured to have received Leonard Cohen's personal approval and endorsement for the project.
 "When we came up with the idea for this exhibition, we went to seek the agreement of Leonard Cohen, who accepted because of the angle we were proposing.
 It was important for him that this exhibit would not be of a biographical nature.
 From the start, the project was conceived as a contemporary artistic exploration of a life's work, and in that sense, he was thrilled to be able to inspire other artists through his art.
 Given his recent death, our exhibition has taken on a new meaning.
 It has also become a tribute to a local icon and a global star," explained John Zeppetelli.